 Enlivening and participatory, the new MoMA will be a place for people of all ages and experiences to share their thoughts and questions with each other.
 It is a place for conversation, and a place for many stories.

-With 40,000 square feet of new galleries providing 30% more space for experiencing the collection, which has grown significantly in the past decade, the Museum’s programming will expand accordingly.
+With more than 40,000 square feet of new galleries providing 30% more space for experiencing the collection, which has grown significantly in the past decade, the Museum’s programming will expand accordingly.
 In addition to iconic works in the Museum’s renowned collection of modern art, we will be able to show transformative acquisitions made in the last decade, drawing from entire collections including contemporary drawings, Fluxus, and Conceptual art, and the archives of Frank Lloyd Wright.
-Major recent acquisitions by renowned artists such as Matthew Barney, Louise Bourgeois, Marcel Broodthaers, Paul Chan, Lygia Clark, David Hammons, Rachel Harrison, Zoe Leonard, Steve McQueen, Bruce Nauman, Robert Rauschenberg, Gerhard Richter, Mira Schendel, Richard Serra, Sophie Taeuber-Arp, and Cy Twombly, among others, will join the work of many artists new to the collection, enabling MoMA to better share the expansive—and ever-expanding—story of modern and contemporary art.
-Works from all mediums, including architecture, design, drawings, film, media, painting, performance, photography, prints, and sculpture, will be brought together in carefully choreographed sequences that present the creative frictions and influences that spring from seeing all the disciplines together.
+Major recent acquisitions of work by renowned artists such as Matthew Barney, Louise Bourgeois, Marcel Broodthaers, Paul Chan, Lygia Clark, David Hammons, Rachel Harrison, Zoe Leonard, Steve McQueen, Bruce Nauman, Robert Rauschenberg, Gerhard Richter, Mira Schendel, Richard Serra, Sophie Taeuber-Arp, and Cy Twombly, among others, will join the work of many artists new to the collection, enabling MoMA to better share the expansive—and ever-expanding—story of modern and contemporary art.
+Works from all mediums, including architecture, design, drawings, film, media, painting, performance, photography, prints, and sculpture, will be brought together in carefully choreographed sequences that present the creative frictions and influences that spring from seeing all of these disciplines together.

 Our goal is to ensure the continued dynamism of the Museum’s unparalleled collection while making the Museum a more open, accessible, and engaging place, one where questions are prized and the diversity of ideas raised by modern and contemporary artists becomes a greater and more resonant part of people’s daily lives.